TraceyKong/Tents-and-Trees/README.md

 <br/>

 ## Computer
-The computer will chose a random valid tent and will update its list of valid tents with the new information.
-If it hits a spot with no valid tents, it just restarts
+The computer will find a valid solution for the grid, then give the game the positions of the tents in that solution